diego-est/BattleShip/PROJECT_INSTRUCTIONS.md

 Points will be assigned based on the following grading rubric.
 1. Functionality (40 points):
  - The game follows the project requirements.
  - The game is free of major bugs or errors (e.g. program doesn’t crash from valid or expected player input).
  - The player can make valid moves and the game updates accordingly.
  - The game ends correctly and displays if the player has won or lost.
  - The player can restart the game or exit the program during gameplay.
 2. User Interface (30 points):
  - The game has a clear and intuitive user interface.
  - The game’s menus and options are easy to navigate and understand.
-  - The game’s text-based graphics are visually appealing and enhance the gameplay ex- perience.
+ - The game’s text-based graphics are visually appealing and enhance the gameplay experience.
 3. Code Quality (30 points):
  - Code is well-organized and easy to read.
  - Code follows good programming practices as mentioned in class.
  - Code is properly commented.
  - The code must have appropriate use of functions, loops, and conditional statements.
  - The code must have appropriate use of data structures, such as arrays, if needed.
  - Program contains a README file with the specified requirements.
 4. Creativity (BONUS: up to 10 points):
  - The game has an original and creative addition.
  - The game has a visually appealing or themed interface.
  - The game has additional features or modes that enhance the gameplay.

 # TOTAL: 100 points.